AI AgentsTop 7FreshLast reviewed: · 9d ago

 • Same agent architecture that powers Claude Code in production

-• First-class hooks system, MCP support, skills, and subagents
+• First-class hooks system, deepest MCP integration of any framework, skills, and subagents

 • TypeScript and Python SDKs with feature parity